harsh8406/Tree-Plantation/README.md

-to make a tree plantation website and to write about a tree,flower & group member names
+to make a tree plantation website and to write about a tree,flower  points about it
+ & group member names